Tantrums & Outbursts: Parent Strategies To Eliminating Outbursts

-- A meal at a favorite restaurant
+- favorite restaurant

-- A new toy or movie
+- new toy or movie

-- A visit to see a much-loved relative
+- see a much loved relative

-- Incredible 5-Point Scale Assisting Students with Autism Spectrum Disorders in Understanding Social Interactions and Controlling Their Emotional Responses, by Kari Dunn Buron
+- Incredible 5-Point Scale Assisting Students with Autism Spectrum Disorders in Understanding Social Interactions and Controlling Their Emotional Responses, by Kari Buron Dunn

 - Activity Schedules for Children With Autism: Teaching Independent Behavior (Topics in Autism), by Lynn E., Ph.D.
 McClannahan

 - Solving Behavior Problems in Autism (Visual Strategies Series), by Linda A. Hodgdon